 - Call attention to word repetition and advanced grammar issues requiring rewrites of sentences

 - Plot holes or inconsistencies may be noted in comments at the editor’s discretion

 - Check—as much as possible—for factual errors or inconsistencies.
 No extensive factual research.

 - Copy Editing Includes ‘Track Changes & ‘Comments.’

-- Turnaround time: Two to three weeks (depending on my workload.)
+- Turnaround time: Three to six weeks (depending on size of manuscript and my workload.)

 - Your manuscript will be returned Editor’s notes and overall comments on the book.

 A line edit is exactly what it sounds like, a line-by-line evaluation of the editorial content of the book Line editing refers to prose.
 It’s about the craft of writing, and that means paragraph structure, sentence flow, word choice, and language-related techniques.
 That also means voice, style, readability, cutting out all the unnecessary/redundant words, and forward movement.